ivyfung1/FAQs/README.md

 **Q:** I still could not connect to a node even if I have switched to another node, multiple times.
 What could be the reason?
 **A:** You could be in an office building or a university campus where the internet provider has blocked the port (7890) NEM is using.
 Check your firewall settings or use a VPN which will allow you to use the NEM Wallet.

+**Q:** What should I do if harvesting of my NEM Wallet becomes ``INACTIVE``?
+**A:** After login to your NEM Wallet, selet `Service` --> Under "Delegated Harvesting", select `Manage delegated account` --> Select `Start/Stop delegated harvesting` --> Select a node with free slot --> type your password.

 ## Vested XEM
 **Q:** Can the vested XEM be transferred?
 **A:** Everytime when XEM are being transferred, it will be a combination of vested and unvested XEM.
 However, it will be all unvested to the recipient.

 **Q:** How long it takes for me to have 10k vested XEM, if I have 20k XEM in total?
 **A:** You use this calculator https://nem-tools.com/#/harvesting/calculator.

+## Mosaic
+**Q:** What would happen to the Mosaics if the Namespace it ties to didn't get renewed?
+**A:** After the Namespace on its 12th month of rental, the account owns the Namespace can renew it and continue with another year of rental, together with the Mosaics attached to it.
+After the 12th month, the Namespace and Mosaics will not be shown, however, the creator of the Namespace can still rent back the Namespace, before the 13th month ends, together with the Mosaics attached to it.
+When the creator account rent back the Namespace, the Namespace and the Mosaics will be shown again.
+Only the creator of the Namespace can rent back that particuar Namespace during the 13th month.
+After the 13th month, the Namespace will be available for any account to rent.
+The mosaics, however, will be gone forever.